aoterodelaroza/aoterodelaroza.github.io/_devnotes/02_fortran_makefiles.md

 ### Rule 2: the anchor of a source file depends on the smod file of those of its modules that are ancestors of a submodule

-If `file.f90` contains module `foo`, compilation will always generate `foo.mod` but only sometimes `foo.smod`.
+If `file.f90` contains module `foo`, compilation will always generate `foo.mod` but sometimes also `foo.smod`.
 The latter is required if a submodule has `foo` as its parent, and is automatically generated if the compiler reads a `MODULE SUBROUTINE` or `MODULE FUNCTION` inside an interface block.
-When this happens, the anchor file (`file.anc`) needs to depend on the `foo.smod` file as well as the `.mod` file per the previous rule.
+When this happens, the anchor file (`file.anc`) needs to depend on the `foo.smod` file as well as the `.mod` file from the previous rule.

 Since we do not have a proper parser, it is difficult to detect